karmenlu/CS4550/README.md

-# CS4550-nginx-config
+# CS4550
-two nginx config files created for CS4550
+nginx config files and more!